HomeEDU-Carbon CreditsWhat is REDD+? Development, Issues, and Solutions

 Though they only represent a smaller chunk of REDD+ financing, the voluntary carbon markets (VCMs) have been recognized as a good source of investments with REDD+ carbon credits

-• As of 2022, over 400 million REDD+ credits have been issued on the VCM, representing a quarter of total credits issued in the market.
+• As of 2023, almost 500 million REDD+ credits have been issued on the VCM, representing a quarter of the total credits issued in the market.
+Also, REDD+, along with renewable energy credits, has dropped nearly 20% as a share of total credit issuances from 72% in 2021 to 53% in 2023.

 What makes REDD+ carbon credits, also categorized as nature-based credits, desirable is that most of them deliver co-benefits.
 These are other societal and environmental benefits that forest projects provide apart from carbon reductions.